ZedZeroth/ZedBot2/README.md

 These represent financial accounts, such as bank accounts and blockchain addresses, on various payment networks.
 They are originators or beneficiaries of Payments in a single currency, they have a holder (who may be a Customer), and they may be assigned a balance in their currency.
 Their actions include:

-#### Add

-This creates a new account on the payment network.
+- **Add**: This creates a new account on the payment network.

-#### Create

-This creates a new Eloquent model from a model DTO.
+- **Create**: This creates a new Eloquent model from a model DTO.

-#### Fetch

-This fetches information for a specific account and updates the Eloquent model accordingly.
+- **Fetch**: This fetches information for a specific account and updates the Eloquent model accordingly.

-#### Synchronize

-This fetches a batch of accounts  and updates their Eloquent models accordingly, creating new models where they don't already exist.
+- **Synchronize**: This fetches a batch of accounts  and updates their Eloquent models accordingly, creating new models where they don't already exist.

 ## "Command to action" chain